TaylanUB/scheme-bytestructures/README.md

 contents.

-The ref and set procedures of the "simple" type, for example, pass on said arguments in the same order --excluding the descriptor contents-- to the ref and set procedures of the descriptor instance.
+The ref and set procedures of the "simple" type, for example, pass on said arguments in the same order, excluding the descriptor contents, to the ref and set procedures of the descriptor instance.

 The ref and set procedures may be `#f`, specifying default behavior